11 Stunning Heirloom Pumpkins You Won’t Believe Are Real

 The flesh is sweet and nutty, reminiscent of chestnuts, which makes it suitable for a variety of culinary applications, including soups, purees, baking, and roasting.

-The skin of the Red Kuri pumpkin is thin but edible, adding to its ease of preparation and consumption.
+The skin of the Red Kuri pumpkin is thin but edible, making it easy to prepare and consume.

 The Musquee de Provence, also known as the "Fairytale Pumpkin," is a type of winter squash notable for its distinctive appearance and culinary qualities.